Access By Location (in Wisconsin)

 At a K-12 school

-Start your search here or at your school's website if it links to our resources.
+- Start your search here or at your school's website if it links to our resources.
 Most schools will have automatic access via geolocation technology that operates behind-the-scenes.
 You may be asked to enter a school login or public library barcode at badgerlink.dpi.wi.gov/login.
 Ask your school library media specialist for assistance or contact us.
+School and library staff can learn the system requirements and basic guidelines for use of BadgerLink resources in our BadgerLink Set-Up Guide.

 At a higher education institution